 66 In my name they shall do many wonderful works;

 67 In my name they shall cast out devils;

 68 In my name they shall heal the sick;

 69 In my name they shall open the eyes of the blind, and unstop the ears of the deaf;

 70 And the tongue of the dumb shall speak;

-I would love to hear about just one case documented by medical personal where someone who is legally blind had sight restored.
+I would love to hear about just one case documented by medical personal where someone who is legally blind had sight restored by faith.
 How many deaf children in the Church would benefit from this promise?
 It never happens.
 Mormon land would blow up with the news.
 You would not be able to hide it under a bushel.
 How about the part of casting out devils.
 When I was an active, believing member, Jesus casting out devils always seemed problematic to me.
 The Church avoids exorcism or talk of it.
 According to this scripture, the Church lacks believers from top to bottom.